Aruna (singer): DJ and production career

 In 2011, Abrams decided to move into DJing, and has credited Myon & Shane 54 as the inspiration for her to make the transition.
 She started her own radio show, The Hot List in September 2011on DI.fm.
 In August 2012, she became the first solo female act to do a guest mix for Above & Beyond’s Trance Around the World radio show.
-Afterwards, The Hot List reached #14 on the iTunes Top 200 Music Podcasts chart.
+Afterwards, The Hot List reached No. 14 on the iTunes Top 200 Music Podcasts chart.
 Touted by Tony McGuiness of Above & Beyond as "one of the most talented singer/songwriters around at the moment".
 Aruna joined Above & Beyond for a second time in November 2013, doing a guest mix for their podcast, Group Therapy.

 In 2012, Aruna performed on the "A State of Pink" stage at Armin van Buuren's A State of Trance 550 festival in Den Bosch, Netherlands.
 A year later, she accompanied him with live vocals during his set at the Hollywood Palladium in LA.
 She has also performed live at Nocturnal Wonderland, Avalon Hollywood alongside Ferry Corsten and at Exchange LA with Myon & Shane54.
 She has performed live vocals and DJ sets internationally.

 Abrams moved to the UK-based record label Enhanced Recordings in 2013.
-Her solo track "Reason to Believe" was her first single with the label and reached the #3 position on the Beatport Trance chart in August 2013.
-Remixes to "Reason to Believe" peaked at #7 and #9 in the Glitch Hop and Chillout charts, the latter a mix she self-produced.
+Her solo track "Reason to Believe" was her first single with the label and reached the No. 3 position on the Beatport Trance chart in August 2013.
+Remixes to "Reason to Believe" peaked at No. 7 and No. 9 in the Glitch Hop and Chillout charts, the latter a mix she self-produced.
 In 2014, Abrams released Amsterdam Enhanced together with AWD.

 In 2015 she released the compilation Aruna - The Hot List Volume One a DJ Mix including her own work both as vocalist, remixer and producer.
 In support the digital single 'What If?' was made available.
 She has continued to write, produce and DJ, concentrating mostly on drum and bass.

 In November 2016, she released the single "Ready To Go" with English music producer Rameses B featuring American vocalist Kingdøms on Monstercat.
 She also contributed to the remix of 'Time To Say Goodbye' by Mr FijiWiji originally from the Dogma EP.
-In 2017 she co-wrote the song 'Trust You' for the album Trust by the singer Jaqi Velasquez that reached #7 on the Billboard Latin Pop Album chart.
+In 2017 she co-wrote the song 'Trust You' for the album Trust by the singer Jaqi Velasquez that reached No. 7 on the Billboard Latin Pop Album chart.

 In September 2019, she made a return to the live stage as vocalist when she appeared at the Electric FAIRy tale festival.